 All of the generating units have received SMA approval of the emissions calculation methods for the payment of green taxes (Law 20,780), which are direct measurements (through CEMS) or indirect measurements (estimates) when there are no CEMS certified by the SMA.
-2022 emissions have already been reported and validated and USD 17,866,910 must be paid.
-The 35% decrease in the tax compared to the 2021 emissions was the result of a decrease in thermal power generation.
+2021 emissions have already been reported and validated and USD 27,544,672 have been paid.
+The increase in the tax for the 2020 emissions was the result of an increase in thermal power generation.
+The payment is expected to be lower for 2022 as the reported emissions are close to 34% below those of 2021.